Docker-compose a SpringBoot + MySQL application

 depends_on:

-- mysql-service
+- mysql-service networks:

 spring-boot-mysql-network: